 The Chair reviews the copy for the call for papers and prepares a short statement inviting member and non-members to participate and explaining some of the exciting features of the program.

-It is suggested, but not required, that a forward looking session be organized for every conference.
+It is suggested, but not required, that a forward-looking session be organized for every conference.
 This session should summarize the current research and important trends presented at the conference, particularly with regard to opportunities for future development.
 It should include a discussion of where the field is going, and identify outstanding problems and new research opportunities.
-The intention is to give attendees some perspective of the area and alert people to emerging topics and trends.
-Identify hot topics with funding potential, new applications, and requirements of applications in terms of mathematical models, approached, and methods.
+The intention is to give attendees some perspective of the area and alert people to emerging topics and trends, identify hot topics with funding potential, new applications, and requirements of applications in terms of mathematical models, approaches, and methods.
 It may be organized as a panel discussion with time allotted for discussion among attendees.
 The organizer should prepare questions for the panel.
-Assign someone to take notes and provide a written summary of the session to be posted on the conference archives and future meetings web site and the SIAG web site for SIAG conferences.
-Panelist can be selected from invited speakers, organizing committee members, and minisymposia organizers or speakers who are attending the meeting.
+Assign someone to take notes and provide a written summary of the session to be posted on the conference archives and future meetings web site and the SIAM Activity Group web site for SIAM Activity Group conferences.
+Panelist can be selected from invited speakers, Organizing Committee members, and minisymposia organizers or speakers who are attending the meeting.
 There is no funding to cover panelist’s expenses.

 After review of the abstracts, scheduling of the program begins.
-The first step is to schedule the plenary speakers, followed by the invited minisymposia and minitutorials.
+The first step is to schedule the plenary speakers, followed by the invited minitutorials and minisymposia.
 This forms the skeleton for the scientific program and allows the themes to be highlighted.
 The SIAM office helps to facilitate this procedure.

 Finally the contributed minisymposia and then the contributed sessions and poster presentation session should be scheduled.
 The SIAM office helps to facilitate this procedure and sends a letter informing the submitter that his/her presentation has been accepted and providing the scheduled time for the presentation.

-The conference Chair along with selected organizing committee members completes the program schedule and submits it to the SIAM meeting manager.
+The Chair along with selected Organizing Committee members completes the program schedule and submits it to the SIAM Meeting Manager.
 The Chair selects session chairs to introduce speakers and manage the sessions.
 In addition, the Chair provides a Program Overview which is a list of meeting topics along with sessions that address each topic.
 SIAM assembles the program and meeting rooms are assigned.
-The Conference Director works with the Chair and the SIAM meeting manager to facilitate this task.
+The Meeting Manager works with the Chair to facilitate this task.
 The preliminary program is circulated for final review and approval.